A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Motivations and extension using side-channel attacks

-Although the methods presented in the previous section demonstrate strong results, fidelity-based model extraction remains a difficult task, especially in the context of embedded systems.
-In \Cref{subsec:fidelity_issue}, we provide further details on the limitations of these methodologies in this specific context.
-Then, in \Cref{subsec:threat_model}, we describe the threat model that is considered in this paper.
-Finally, in \Cref{subsec:framework}, we present the overall flow of our fidelity-based extraction framework.
+Although the methods presented in the previous section demonstrate strong results, \textit{fidelity-based model extraction} remains a difficult task. \corr{First, in \autoref{subsec:history_cryptanalytic_extract}, we provide a recap of the different steps required to perform cryptanalytic-based extraction attacks.} \corr{Then, in \autoref{subsec:natural_limit}, we present inherent difficulties that have not been addressed in these attacks, \textit{e.g.} restrictions on the targeted architecture, the high precision required to estimate gradients, and special cases of neurons.
+Finally, in \autoref{subsec:divide_conquer_methodo}, we describe a divide-and-conquer methodology using a side-channel oracle to tackle the problems identified in \autoref{subsec:natural_limit}.}